mmcgraw74/Tektronix-4041-GPIB-Controller/EZ-TEST_Volume1/README.md

 HSELIN  AS     7650   592     30    27-MAR-85 13:58:00
                9435
 ```
-My 'newest' 4041 included the DDU disk drive unit and had a Tektronix MP2501 sticker below the tape slot on the 4041, but the hard disk did not work and no tapes were supplied with the unit I purchased this year (2020).
+My 'newest' 4041 included the DDU disk drive unit and had a Tektronix MP2501 sticker below the tape slot on the 4041, but the hard disk did not work and no tapes or floppy disks were supplied with the unit I purchased this year (2020).
+I did get my DDU working by replacing both the SCSI hard disk and SCSI floppy drive.

 ![my 4041 and DDU](./My%20new%204041%20%26%20DDU%20are%20working%20small.jpg)